mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 Unless a unit’s various members spend every minute of every day together, they will need to arrange for a central location (or locations) to serve as their ‘home base’.
-This should serve as the intelligence centre, meeting hall, home away from home, and equipment storage facility – amongst other purposes.
+This should serve as the intelligence center, meeting hall, home away from home, and equipment storage facility – amongst other purposes.
 It is where the unit’s officers connect with their fellow members, and military operations are planned.